odoo/documentation/general/base_import/import_faq.rst

 By default the Import preview is set on commas as field separators and quotation marks as text delimiters.
 If your csv file does not have these settings, you can modify the File Format Options (displayed under the Browse CSV file bar after you select your file).

-Note that if your CSV file has a tabulation as separator, Odoo will not detect the separations.
+Note that if your CSV file has a tabulation as separator, Twenty20 will not detect the separations.
 You will need to change the file format options in your spreadsheet application.
 See the following question.